Baja Mali Knindža: Politics

 During the 1990s, Pajčin supported the Serbian Radical Party (SRS) and even sang at the party's conventions.
-He also released an album in 1998 titled "Српским радикалима" (Serbian Radicals), which glorifies the party and its leader, Vojislav Šešelj.
+He also released an album in 1998 titled Srpskim radikalima (To the Serbian Radicals), which glorifies the party and its leader, Vojislav Šešelj.
 In 2004, he described himself as apolitical, yet also described his favourite politicians as SRS members Radovan Karadžić and Maja Gojković in the same source.

 Since at least 2017, he has performed concerts at gatherings sponsored or otherwise involved with the Serbian Progressive Party, although he has never directly described himself as a party supporter.
 He expressed his condolences for the Novi Sad railway station canopy collapse victims and postponed his concert two weeks after the collapse.

 In a 2025 interview, he stated he is "far from politics".

 Interests

 Pajčin enjoys buying carpets, TV antennas, sneakers, and tracksuits.
 He also enjoys vacuuming.
 He is a smoker and enjoys drinking alcohol, even to the point of drunkenness, having also met his first wife during a drunken stint.

 He is a supporter of Red Star Belgrade.
 He is a fan of the Serbian rock band Riblja Čorba, its frontman Bora Đorđević, as well as the singers Zdravko Čolić and Goca Tržan.

 Besides his native Serbian, he can speak English and Russian fluently.